ogsteele/Analysis_Scripts/mEPSC/README.md

 ## TonicShift.m
 *Script used to calculate the tonic current change over the course of a recording*

-Note: Subtraction, Access and TonicShift likely to be packaged into a function together for ease of analysis
+**Note:** *Subtraction, Access and TonicShift likely to be packaged into a function together for ease of analysis*

+## AutoPlot.m
+*Script used to open .tdms data and visualise the data with a rolling window of a selected region*